 Captive Vs. Independent Agents

 There are over 1.2 million insurance agents and brokers in America today, according to Statista.
-We can break all of these agents down in two categories – captive and independent.
+We can put all of these agents into two categories—captive and independent.
 To understand the true potential of an independent agent, one must understand the limitations of a captive agent.

 Captive agents are tied to a single insurance company.
-Because of this, the focus is a lot less on the client and a lot more on selling a product through any means necessary.
+Because of this, the focus is a less on the client and more on selling a product.
 While a captive agent can still be as empathetic as any human being, their ultimate goal is not to help their client, but their company.

-Not only do independent agents prove to be more useful to their clients, but they also have a much higher ceiling for their earnings and can potentially make exponentially higher commissions.
-That being said, independent agents can also face periods of time where they don’t make commissions.
+Not only do independent agents prove to be more useful to their clients, they also have a much higher ceiling for their earnings and can potentially make much more on commissions.
+That said, independent agents can also face periods of time where they don’t make commissions.
 In that case, a captive agent would have a much more stable and consistent income.